Hryhoriy Vasiura: Service in the ranks of punitive forces

 After graduating from the school of propagandists in October 1942, Vasiura was sent to Kiev, where he joined the 118th Schutzmannschaft battalion composed of former Soviet soldiers and Ukrainian collaborators.
 Some sources state that along with other members of the unit he took part in executions of Jews in Babi Yar.

 Vasiura quickly advanced in the service.
 From platoon commander, he was promoted to chief of staff over his predecessor in December 1942.
 The unit had a double leadership: German Major Erich Körner was in charge, while Vasiura supervised the battalion on a daily basis.
-That same month, the unit was transferred to the occupied Belorussian SSR to conduct punitive operations against partisans.
-The battalion first arrived at Minsk, and then deployed to the town of Pleshchenitsy.
+That same month, the unit was transferred to the occupied Byelorussian SSR to conduct punitive operations against partisans.
+The battalion first arrived at Minsk, and then deployed to the town of Plyeshchanitsy.

 From January 1943 to July 1944, Vasiura and his battalion conducted dozens of pacification actions – including operations Hornung, Draufgänger, Cottbus, Hermann and Wandsbeck – that were part of the "dead zone" policy of annihilating hundreds of Belarusian villages in order to remove the support base for the alleged partisans.
 60 major and 80 smaller actions affected 627 villages across occupied Belarus.

 Khatyn massacre

 On the morning of 22 March 1943, three vehicles with the 118th battalion staff were ambushed by "Uncle Vasya's" partisan squad near the village of Khatyn.
 Partisans killed Hans Woellke, the hauptmann (captain) of the auxiliary police and commander of the first battalion's company, who was on his way to the Minsk airport.
 He was well known as the shot-put champion of the 1936 Olympics.
 Hitler knew him personally.

 Woellke's death enraged the policemen, who suspected local peasants of helping the partisans.
-On the Pleshchenitsy–Logoysk road they stopped 50 inhabitants of the village of Kozyri, and killed 26 of them.
-Soon the 118th battalion and SS-Sturmbrigade Dirlewanger surrounded the village of Khatyn.
+On the Plyeshchanitsy–Logoysk road they stopped 50 inhabitants of the village of Kozyri, and killed 26 of them.
+Soon the 118th battalion and SS-Sonderbataillon Dirlewanger surrounded the village of Khatyn.